Training at the speed of need

 If L&D teams took time to listen to what the learners were asking them for, their message is actually a very positive one.
 The learners are telling the L&D functions that they are:

-Learners want learning, but they only want the learning that they need now, and in a format that they choose.
+- Curious - learners want learning, but they only want the learning that they need now, and in a format that they choose.

-They are happy to search for it.
+- Connected - they are happy to search for it.
 I don’t need to sit through a 3-hour training course on how to replace the filters in a Dyson before I buy one.
 However, I know exactly where to look for a video clip that shows me how if and when the need arises.

-They have the skills to access it.
+- Tech-Savvy - they have the skills to access it.
 We should be confident that our learners will ‘get it’, or at least work it out in a short space of time.

-They know what training and development they need.
+- Self-Directed - they know what training and development they need.
 More importantly, only they know what training they want.

 Armed with this knowledge, all the L&D team need to provide is the right content, at the right time, using the most relevant media.
 This can, in many cases, be summed up by the phrase “Fewer courses, more resources”.
 Bite-sized continues to be the way forward.
 However as we move into 2016, the elephant in the room still appears to be the L&D teams “requirement” to prove that everyone in the organisation has been “trained”, by creating endless, compulsory training programmes.